 The Conservation and Environmental Science minor is intended for individuals majoring in a related discipline and desire an introduction to ecosystem management, natural resources conservation, environmental assessment, and/or environmental interpretation.

-Note: Students pursuing BS degrees and those interested in taking upper-level natural science classes such as Bio Sci 310 (General Ecology) should take Chem 102 and Bio Sci 150 as part of their introductory core requirements.
+Students pursuing BS degrees and those interested in taking upper-level natural science classes such as BIO SCI 310 should take CHEM 102 and BIO SCI 150 as part of their introductory core requirements.

-At least 9 upper-level (numbered 300 or above) credits selected from the list of approved elective courses for the CES major.
+Selected from the list of approved elective courses for the CES major, found here or here.
 At least 6 of these must be taken outside the student’s major program and at least 3 must be from the natural sciences.